lamnhan066/language_helper/README.md

 ),
 ```

+*No matter how many `LanguageNotifier` that you use, the plugin only rebuilds the outest (the root) widget of `LanguageNotifier`, so it improves a lot performance.
+And all `LanguageNotifier` widgets will be rebuilt at the same time.*

 ## Additional Information

-- All the widgets that you wrapped with `LanguageNotifier` will be rebuilt at the same time.
-- The `LanguageCodes` contains all the languages with additional information like name in English and name in native language.
+- The `LanguageCodes` contains all the languages with additional information like name in English (name) and name in native language (nativeName).
 - This is the very first state so it may contain issues.